 Writer | Shock Corridor

 At age 17, Samuel Fuller was the youngest reporter ever to be in charge of the events section of the New York Journal.
 After having participated in the European battle theater in World War II, he directed some minor action productions for which he mostly wrote the scripts himself and which he also ...

 Writer | Brazil

-Terry Gilliam was born in Minnesota near Medicine Lake.
+Terry Gilliam was born near Medicine Lake, Minnesota.
 When he was 12 his family moved to Los Angeles where he became a fan of MAD magazine.
-In his early 20's he was often stopped by the police who often suspected him of being a drug addict and Gilliam had to explain that he worked in advertising....
+In his early twenties he was often stopped by the police who suspected him of being a drug addict and Gilliam had to explain that he worked in advertising.
+In ...